How to Avoid Greenwashing

 1. Look for Recognised Certifications

-GOTS (Global Organic Textile Standard) – highest organic cotton standard
+- GOTS (Global Organic Textile Standard) – verifies organic fibre content, chemical processing, and supply chain integrity

 2. Supply Chain Transparency